Pharmacy Residency Rotation Opportunities

 Ambulatory Care: 5 weeks

-Location: Ambulatory Care is centered within the Internal Medicine/Family Medicine department.
-The Medication Therapy Services (MTS) clinic is a pharmacist-directed, ambulatory care practice that involves protocol-driven, collaborative drug therapy management of diabetes mellitus, hyperlipidemia, hypertension, asthma, COPD, and smoking cessation; providing services for bariatric patients; and comprehensive medication management.
-Patients are scheduled between the hours of 0800 – 1530.
+- Location: Ambulatory Care is centered within the Internal Medicine/Family Medicine department.
+The Medication Therapy Services (MTS) clinic is a pharmacist-directed, ambulatory care practice that involves protocol-driven, collaborative drug therapy management of patients with diabetes mellitus, hyperlipidemia, hypertension, asthma, COPD, and tobacco dependence; providing services for bariatric patients; conducting pharmacogenomic consultations; and comprehensive medication management.
+Patients are scheduled between the hours of 0800 – 1630.

-Residents become proficient in providing a complete pharmacotherapy work up including assessment of drug therapy problems, written recommendations, and determining appropriate monitoring and follow-up.
+- Residents become proficient in providing a complete pharmacotherapy work up including assessment of drug therapy problems, written recommendations, and determining appropriate monitoring and follow-up.
 Residents also provide evidence-based disease state-specific drug therapy management that includes initiation, titration, and discontinuation of medications; obtaining vital signs; laboratory monitoring; and educating patients regarding lifestyle modifications for their chronic disease states.
+Depending upon interests, residents may also spend time with the ambulatory care clinical pharmacists in cardiology, oral oncology, rheumatology/neurology, and pediatric specialty.

 Emergency Medicine: 5 weeks

 - Location: Emergency Medicine is centered in the Emergency Department (ED), which consists of 4 pods.
-Pharmacy services in the ED are provided by one decentralized pharmacist from 1000 - 2030 and a second decentralized pharmacist from 1430 to 0100.
+Pharmacy services in the ED are provided by one decentralized pharmacist from 0930 – 2000 and a second decentralized pharmacist from 1430 – 0100.

 Medication Reconciliation/Transitions of Care: 5 weeks

 - Location: Medication Reconciliation/Transitions of Care (MR/TOC) is centered around the MR/TOC pharmacy service, which focuses on medication management during hospital transitions of care.
 The MR/TOC pharmacists are available 0730 – 1930 on weekdays and 0800 – 1830 on weekends.
-The MR/TOC is split into two separate services, MR-MED and MR-SURG, with a third shift, MR-F, which is available approximately three days per week.
 The MR-MED pharmacist’s daily activities include reconciling medication lists for patients transferring to a skilled nursing facility, obtaining accurate medication histories for complicated medical patients, interacting with hospitalists, and reconciling medications.
-The MR-SURG pharmacist’s daily activities include reviewing, organizing, and prioritizing MR-SURG consults; interacting with admission-discharge-transfer (ADT) nurses, surgeons, and their midlevel practitioners; obtaining accurate medication histories, and reconciling medications.
+The MR-SURG pharmacist’s daily activities include reviewing, organizing, and prioritizing MR-SURG consults; interacting with admission-discharge-transfer (ADT) nurses, surgeons, and their midlevel practitioners; obtaining accurate medication histories; and reconciling medications.
+The MR-F pharmacists’ assists with the workload of the MR-MED and MR-SURG pharmacists and helps prioritize tasks for the team.

 - Location: Neonatology is centered on the Family Birth Center (FBC), which is a multi-functional unit consisting of labor & delivery as well as the Neonatal Intensive Care Unit (NICU).
 Pharmacy services for the NICU are provided by one decentralized pharmacist from 0700 – 1530 on weekdays.
 Clinical responsibilities for FBC patients are the responsibility of the NICU/FBC pharmacist, while order processing for FBC is typically completed by the main inpatient pharmacists.